-For more in-depth information on all the different Goldendoodle generations (F2, F2B, F2BB, F3, and Multi-gen Goldendoodles), please visit our Best Goldendoodle Generations Guide.
-If you’re looking to purchase your next puppy, PuppySpot gave our blog readers an exclusive $100 off promotion code when you use the coupon “WLD100” at checkout.
+For more in-depth information on all the different goldendoodle generations (F2, F2B, F2BB, F3, and multi-gen goldendoodles), please visit our Best Goldendoodle Generations Guide.

-We created a video for you on the main differences between an F1 and F1B Goldendoodle.
+We created a video for you on the main differences between an F1 vs. F1B Goldendoodle.
 Watch it below!

 What Does F1 Mean?

-Let’s first break down the meaning of “F1” in the word F1 Goldendoodle.
+Let’s first break down the meaning of “F1” in the word F1 goldendoodle.
 The letter “F” stands for the word filial, which simply means that the dog is a crossbred dog and not a purebred dog.
-All Goldendoodles are a crossbred dog between a Golden Retriever and a Poodle so they will have the letter “F” in their generational name.
-Second, the number “1” simply means that this will be the first generation offspring between a Golden Retriever and a Poodle.
+All goldendoodles are a crossbred dog between a golden retriever and a poodle, so they will have the letter “F” in their generational name.
+Second, the number “1” simply means that this will be the first generation offspring between a golden and a poodle.

-An F1 Goldendoodle is going to be 50% Poodle and 50% Golden Retriever by genetics.
-The F1 Goldendoodle is a cross between a 100% Poodle and 100% Golden Retriever which yields a first-generation F1 Goldendoodle that is 50% Poodle and 50% Golden Retriever.
-See the image below for a better understanding of the F1 Goldendoodle.
+An F1 goldendoodle is 50% poodle and 50% golden retriever by genetics.
+The F1 goldendoodle is a cross between a purebred poodle and a purebred golden.
+This yields a first-generation F1 goldendoodle that’s 50% poodle and 50% golden retriever.
+See the image below for a better understanding of the F1 goldendoodle.